Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "It’s not super formal," Jack said.
 He put his phone on the altar and tapped at it.
 "It’s just about raising the energy and sending it their way.
 How you do that is up to you and your tradition.
 Just so long as it comes from the heart, you know?"
 He tapped at the phone one last time and the quiet sounds of drumming and chanting started to waft through the circle.
 Satisfied, he made a procession around the circle, lighting the candles and muttering something.
 Rihanna was close enough to hear him as he lit the third one.

 *"Guardian of the West, I call upon you to watch over this rite.
-Powers of energy and will, guided by fire, let those in my thoughts know healing and comfort…"*
+Powers of energy and will, guided by fire, let those in my thoughts know healing and comfort..."*

 He moved on, lit the fourth candle and retreated to the altar, where he knelt and bowed his head for some time.
 After a minute or so he picked up bundle of leaves and set fire to the end, which produced a surprising amount of smoke as it smouldered.
 Satisfied, he set the lighter down and waved the bundle slowly around himself and the altar.